Vivek-04022001/documentation/docs/backend/content-types/index.md

 -   a {ref}`workflow <backend-workflows-label>` controling transitions between publishing states and associated permissions
 -   a version policy controling whether to store a revision history

-It is common in developing a web site that you'll need customized versions of common content types, or perhaps even entirely new types.
+It's common in developing a web site that you'll need customized versions of common content types, or perhaps even entirely new types.

 ## Topics